Behavior Expectations

 Behavior expectations are designed to protect individual liberties within a community setting.
 This expectation calls for behaviors that demonstrate self-discipline, respect for self, respect for others, and respect for the community.

-Students exhibiting unacceptable behavior, both on or off campus, shall be subject to the disciplinary process as outlined in the Conduct Process.
+Students exhibiting unacceptable behavior, both on and off campus, shall be subject to the disciplinary process as outlined in the Conduct Process.
 Alverno has designed a Code of Conduct which describes behavior expectations that are applicable in a variety of settings (e.g. classroom, offices, public spaces, residence halls).
 Unacceptable behaviors include the violation of college policies, rules or regulations, and civil laws and ordinances on or off campus.

 UNACCEPTABLE BEHAVIOR RELATED TO PERSONS